A Temporal.PlainDate represents a calendar date.

 In unusual cases of needing date or time components of Z-terminated timestamp strings (e.g. daily rollover of a UTC-timestamped log file), use the time zone 'UTC'.
 For example, the following code returns a "UTC date": Temporal.Instant.from(item).toZonedDateTimeISO('UTC').toPlainDate().

-If the string isn't valid according to ISO 8601, then a RangeError will be thrown regardless of the value of overflow.
+If the string isn't a valid subset of the RFC 9557 format, then a RangeError will be thrown regardless of the value of overflow.

 The overflow option works as follows, if item is an object: